csci0467-f24/web-cs467-f24/content/tutorials/tutorial01-color.md

 A function we have not looked at yet is `createColorPicker()`.
 This works just like `createSlider`, except that it places a swatch of color on the page, and clicking on it opens up a color picker, allowing the user to select a new color.

 Comment out your `startColor` and `endColor` variables, and create two new variables: `startPicker` and `endPicker`.
 Use `createColorPicker()` in `setup` to initialize your pickers.
-The function takes a color to initialize the swatch, so pass in red and blue.
+The function takes a color to initialize the swatch, so pass in red and green.

 Use the pickers' `position` function to place them under your slider.